 For an FIHV to enjoy the profits tax concession, it must satisfy the following conditions:

 - Structure: the FIHV must be an entity (established or created in or outside Hong Kong) that is not a business undertaking for general commercial or industrial purposes.
 Entity means a body of persons (corporate or unincorporate) or a legal arrangement and includes a corporation, partnership and trust (including a discretionary trust);

 - Ownership: the FIHV must relate to one or more than one member of a single family and meet the ownership requirements set out below;

-- Central management and control (CMC): the FIHV must be normally managed or controlled in Hong Kong during the basis period for the year of assessment;
+- Normal management or control (NMC): the FIHV must be normally managed or controlled in Hong Kong during the basis period for the year of assessment;

 - Management of FIHV: the FIHV must be managed by an eligible SFO and meet the minimum asset threshold; and

 - Substantial activities requirement: the FIHV must carry out its core income generating activities (CIGAs) in Hong Kong and meet the requirements of qualified full-time employees and operating expenditures.